-HSBC Visa Platinum Card – With a low minimum spend of $600 per month for 3 months in a calendar quarter, the HSBC Visa Platinum gives you 5% rebate on your telco bills (but none on utilities), plus 5% cashback on groceries and petrol.
-As a bonus, refer a friend or family and you get $250 cash rebates.
+HSBC Visa Platinum Card – With a low minimum spend of $600 per month for 3 months in a calendar quarter, the HSBC Visa Platinum gives you 5% cashback on dining, groceries and petrol.
 You also earn 1 reward point for every $1 spent.

-BOC Family Card – The closest competitor of the POSB Everyday Card is the BOC Family Card, and as of April 2018, it got an upgrade.
-The rebates (most notably 10% for dining and 5% for telco bills) and $1,200 cashback cap a year are one of the highest in the market, but it’s worthy to note that there is no bonus rebate for petrol spending.
+BOC Family Card – The closest competitor of the POSB Everyday Card is the BOC Family Card.
+The rebates (most notably 10% for dining and 5% for Family Club Merchants) and $1,200 cashback cap a year are one of the highest in the market, but it’s worthy to note that there is no bonus rebate for petrol spending.
 It does have a minimum spend of $800 though.

 Since there’s no minimum spend, the POSB Everyday Card is definitely a card to hang on to, at least for the utilities rebate.
 It makes sense to pair it with the Citibank SMRT Card to make use of the slightly different spending categories, and/or the HSBC Visa for better rebates on telco bills.

 If you’re able to spend $800 a month on a credit card, the BOC Family Card is a better alternative to the POSB Everyday Card (unless you drive) as the rebates are dramatically higher.
-Its 5% cashback on groceries is not limited to Sheng Siong either.
+Its 5% cashback on groceries extends to Family Club Merchants, hospital bulls and more.

 For (many) more cashback credit card reviews, see the all-purpose and grocery cashback cards sections of our cashback cards roundup here.